 The first song on Thurston Moore‘s new album, Flow Critical Lucidity, is called “New in Town”, which comes across as a mildly played joke.
 Moore is hardly a stranger.
 As a founder of Sonic Youth, he spent much of his young adulthood blazing new routes for rock music that favored texture over melody, conflict over harmony.
-He became a role model for numerous musicians while tipping his hat to important predecessors, the Stooges or Glenn Branca.
+He became a role model for numerous musicians while tipping his hat to important predecessors, whether the Stooges or Glenn Branca.
 Thurston Moore is that rare figure who has garnered esteem across several generations.

 Yet, ever the pathfinder, there are new elements on Flow Critical Lucidity.
 The LP title signals this shift.
 The words “flow” and “lucidity” hardly apply to Moore’s early approaches to the electric guitar, which ventured into soundscapes of abrasive noise as a means of arriving at some essential truth.
 That initial instinct was critical of mainstream music of the time.